D3adeYe69/TMPS/README.md

 }
 ```

-**Why it works:** The `NotificationManager` class doesn't need to know about specific notification implementations.
+The `NotificationManager` class doesn't need to know about specific notification implementations.
 It works with any class that implements `INotificationService`.
 This makes the system more flexible and easier to test, as we can easily swap different notification services.

 ## Project Structure